John-Charman/Salad_Samurai/README.md

-# Unity_Salad-Samurai
+# Salad-Samurai
- 'Fruit-Ninja' style prototype
+ 'Fruit-Ninja' prototype, written in C# using the Unity game engine, featuring original artwork.